Milkytea6/netflix-movie-picker/README.md

 # <span style=" color:#e20000">Netflix Movie Picker</span>

-Welcoe to Netflix Movie Picker!
+Welcome to Netflix Movie Picker!
 This web application aims to simplify the daunting task of choosing a movie to watch on Netflix.
 With an extensive database of movies across various genres, Netflix Movie Picker provides you with a curated list of recommendations based on your selected preferences.

 ### <span style=" color:#e20000">Features</span>
 __Genre Selection:__ Choose from a wide range of genres including action, comedy, romance, thriller, sci-fi, and many more.